Tkachuk-Yaroslav/intership_aqa_js_2/README.md

 ### Requirements for Test Cases:

-Test сase 1: The login and email must be unregistered each time before running the test.
+- Test case 1: The login and email must be unregistered each time before running the test.
-Test case 5: A valid password must be entered each time before running the test.
+- Test case 5: A valid password must be entered each time before running the test.

 ### Test case 1